zhixin9001/2021-SAA/note/tips.md

     - VPC with public and private subnets and AWS Site-to-Site VPN access, run a multi-tiered application with a scalable web front end in a public subnet and **to house your data in a private subnet**
     - VPC with a private subnet only and AWS Site-to-Site VPN access, There is no Internet gateway to enable communication over the Internet
     - Wrong: VPC with a public subnet only and AWS Site-to-Site VPN access
+-  NAT instance or a NAT Gateway
+    - NAT instance can be used as a bastion server
+    - Security Groups can be associated with a NAT instance
+    - NAT instance supports port forwarding

 ### Auto Scaling group
 - policy